mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 Pomri cursed the wind and turned away, looking at nothing in particular.

-Melna tried persuasion, "Let's give our people some rest for a time.
+Melna tried to persuade her, "Let's give our people some rest for a time.
 "They've been through a lot."

 "Do you think any of us can rest at a time like this?
 Every idle moment could be a life saved from the rubble–"